manasesjesus/builtio-microservice-monitoring/README.md

 Open the settings of the **Node.js Code** action and give it a label, e.g. *GET /microservice/health*.
 It is not required to know JavaScript, but basic knowledge would be useful.

 On the code input, the action has to make a GET request on the health endpoint of the microservice and it requires basic authorization.
 The response will return a JSON object with the property `"status" : "UP"` if the microservice is up and running.
-Export this status to be available after the action is completed, so the next action will take the exported status as its input.
+Export this status to be available after the action is completed, so the next action will take it as its input.

 The code for this action can be found on the [checkHealth.js](src/checkHealth.js) file.

 #### 3. Notify a Slack channel

 #### 4. Create an alarm